nims-spin-theory/MLIP_HOT/README.md

     -o convex_hull_compounds.csv
 ```

-To use this script, the user configuration of the local database needs to be
-set up in the script:
+To use this script, configure the local database connection in the script:
 ```python
 DEFAULT_DB_CONFIG = {
     'name': 'oqmd__v1_6',